Happily-Coding/portfolio/my-deployment.md

 - An A (address) record with your domain host pointing to the Public IP of your vm.
 - A cname record with all subdomains as source (*) and your domain as target.

 On porkbun there are 2 default records, scroll to the bottom of the page to find them and mofiying, they should look like this but with your domain and ip.
-Dont forget to hit the sabe button nex tto each record.
+Dont forget to hit the save button nex tto each record.
 ![Porkbun DNS Records](img/dns-records.png)

 Now, your domain will still not be working, since your vm is not doing anything, and since the DNS server doesn't instantaniously update.
 TTL is the time till update (max), in porkbun its 600s minimun (10 minutes), but on your dns server it may be longer.